10/24/2024

 Head of Investor Relations

-And you asked about the changing Q2 to Q3 on mobile service revenue, Finland and Norway.
-In Norway, you have the annualization of the Fjordkraft agreement in the other mobile service revenue, which affects the growth rate a little bit.
+And you asked about the Q2 to Q3 on mobile service revenue, Finland and Norway.
+Norway, you have the annualization of the Fjordkraft agreement in the other mobile service revenue, which affects the growth rate a little bit.
 And then you have a little bit of a blip in the prepaid revenues, which we can go into after the call.
-But if you look at the core post paid revenue trend, there isn't any deterioration from Q2 to Q3.
-In Finland, we have flagged for some time that the good healthy ARP trend that we see continuing in consumers going to slow down a little bit for natural reasons.
-So some of the measures annualize.
-So that's the main reason.
-And then there is a small one in other mobile service revenue related to how we re-invoice energy, I believe, on the towers.
-But it's fully expected, I would say.
+But if you look at the core, post-paid revenue trend, there isn't any deterioration from Q2 to Q3.
+In Finland we have flagged for some time that the good healthy ARPU trend that we see continuing in consumer is going to slow down a little bit for natural reasons as some of the measures annualize.
+So that's the main reason and then there is a small one in other mobile service revenue. related to how we re-invoice energy, I believe, on the towers.
+But fully as expected, I would say.

 speaker

-OK, thanks.
-The next question comes from the line of Usman Ghazi.
+Okay, thanks.
+The next question comes from the line of Uzin Ghazi.
 Your line is now open.
 Please go ahead.

 speaker

 Hi, everyone.
-Thank you for the opportunity to respond from the road.
+Thank you for the opportunity to respond.
 I just wanted to ask a clarification question and then follow up.
-Did I hear correctly that there was a 15 million ail went from low energy costs in Q3?
-And if that is the case, obviously that seems to be higher than what was being projected because you already had a 14 million reduction in Q1.
-And I think for the year, you remember correctly, you're anticipating an 18 million reduction in energy costs.
-But now you have 14 in Q1, 15 in Q3 is right.
-And that's already trending above.
-I guess the question is, if you have had that level of energy cost reduction in Q3, then the EBITDA growth that you posted, all of it is just driven by energy.
-So there's not much that we're seeing in the way of cost efficiency or just some comments there.
+Did I hear correctly that there was a $15 million tailwind from lower energy costs in Q3?
+If that is the case, obviously that seems to be higher than what was being projected, because you already had a $14 million reduction in Q1, and I think for the year you i remember currently anticipating up to 80 million reduction in energy costs but now you have 40 into one or 50 into three is right and that's already trending above but i guess the question is if you have had that level of energy cost reduction in q3 then the ebitda group that you posted all of it is just driven by energy right so there's not much that we're seeing in the way of cost efficiency or The second question was on the enterprise side.
+You've mentioned a few instances in a few markets where it stepped away because pricing was too low or that you lost a contract that is impacted with KPIs.
+And the question here is that, are you seeing anything, you know, on the enterprise market specifically where, you know, your traditional challenges in the consumer space are now just, you know, going into the enterprise market more aggressively?
+Or is this just, you know, usual business?

 speaker